-Dr. Constance Barone will evaluate your health and your abdominal area during your complimentary consultation.
+Dr. Constance Barone will evaluate your health and your abdominal area during your virtual consultation.
 She encourages frank and honest discussion about your expectations and will be equally direct with you in discussing risks and limitations of the procedure, as well as possible alternatives such as partial abdominoplasty (mini-tummy tuck), or full abdominoplasty combined with liposuction to remove fat from the hips, providing an even more recontoured midsection.
 All cost and financing information will also be discussed in detail during the initial consultation.

 Tummy tuck surgery patients at our San Antonio plastic surgery center will receive detailed instructions to prepare for surgery.
 Guidelines on smoking, diet, and the use of certain medications or vitamin supplements will be provided.
 Patients should arrange for someone to drive them home after the surgery and to help care for them in the first few days of recovery.

 During tummy tuck surgery, Dr. Constance Barone will make an incision from hip to hip, just above the pubic area, and then make another incision to free the navel from surrounding tissue.
 The skin will be separated from the abdominal wall and lifted.
 Next, the abdominal muscles are tightened and pulled close together to create a firmer abdominal wall and narrow the waistline.
 Extra skin is removed from the skin flap, which is then stretched and pulled taut.
 The navel is recreated and stitched into place, followed by the suturing of the skin flap.